phani-sudo/build-guide-1/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

 -  **qpm-git.qualcomm.com.home2.git.revision-history.qualcomm_linux-spf-1-0-le-qclinux-1-0-r1_api-linux_history_prebuilts.git
    –progress failed with exit code 128, no output**

-   128 is a masking error and this error needs further triage as it could be a network issue at your end or a genuine issue accessing Qualcomm or upstream mirrors.
-As a workaround for this error, see `do_fetch: BitBake Fetcher Error: FetchError(‘Unable to fetch URL from any source’) <#do_fetch_error>`__.
+   128 is a masking error and this error needs further triage as it could be a network issue at your end or a genuine issue accessing
+   Qualcomm or upstream mirrors.
+As a workaround for this error, see :ref:`do_fetch: BitBake Fetcher Error: FetchError(‘Unable to fetch URL from any source’) <do_fetch_error_1>`.
 You can triage it further by following the subsequent instructions to dump verbose logs during fetch.

    By default, verbose logging is not enabled for Yocto git fetch.
 To enable the same for all git projects, edit ``local.conf`` file and